viniciusbuscacio/cdr-file-organizer/README.md

 # cdr-file-organizer

 CDR File Organizer
-This is a simple software to organize Cisco CDR Files by Year, Month and day.
+This is a simple software to organize Cisco Call Manager CDR Files by Year, Month and day.

 HOW TO USE
 1) Select the source folders, where your CDR files are located.